Carmenliang/UI_synthesis/README.md

 ### Synthesis using demo image
 1. Download the file in [https://1drv.ms/u/s!AjRq4iQQNnRfgig1lXzDHnMrIOhs?e=YRBXcc](https://1drv.ms/u/s!AjRq4iQQNnRfgig1lXzDHnMrIOhs?e=YRBXcc).
-2. In windows OS, click executive file, 'start.exe'.
+2. Double-click 'start.exe'.
 3. Click 'Open Image' to load a label image.
-Demo images are in the file './demo_img'.
+Demo images are in the folder './demo_img'.
-	The platform will transfer the label to ultrasound images automatically after loaded from file.
+	After the loading, the platform will transfer the label image to a ultrasound image automatically.
-4. Set color and brush size of the drawing pen to edit in label.
-Wait a moment after editing, and the synthesized ultrasound image will update automatically , or you can click 'Transfer' to start to synthesize.
+4. Set color and brush size of the drawing pen to edit the label image.
+Wait a few seconds after editing, and the synthesized ultrasound image will update automatically , or you can click 'Transfer' to start to synthesize immediately.